VincentBounce/WindowsContextMenuTools/README.md

 Let you run built-in ***Command Prompt*** located in Path Environment `cmd.exe` from any folder.

-💿 To install this tool separately, just run `CommandPrompt-here.reg`
+💿 To install this tool separately, just run `CommandPrompt-here.reg`.
+To install bundle it's  [here](#⚙-Install-all-tools).

 ## ![powershell5-icon] PowerShell 5 here